fujitake/smart-building-quick-start-kit/devices/cameras/intrusion-detection/README.en.md

 ```

 4. Load confidential information into the script as environment variables.
-   Copy the `.env.sample` file to create a `.env` file and set the values according to the instructions in the file.
+   Copy the `.env.sample` file to create a `.env` file and set the values according to the file contents.

-## Detect intrusion into the specified area.
+## Detect intrusion into restricted area

-Run `intrusion_detect.py` and as soon as a person walks in front of the Raspberry Pi Camera, it will send the data to an MQTT Broker.
+Run `intrusion_detect.py` and a person walks in front of the Raspberry Pi Camera, it will send intrusion event to an MQTT Broker.

 ```
 python3 intrusion_detect.py \